 - Health inequalities

-Attendees will also hear updates from the data producers of key UK social surveys (cross-sectional and longitudinal studies) with health-related content, such as:
+Attendees also heard updates from the data producers of key UK social surveys (cross-sectional and longitudinal studies) with health-related content, such as:

 - Health Survey for England